Applying Smart Algorithms for Intelligent DLP & Data Protection

 All of these pitfalls in DLP are largely due to narrowly defined, non-dynamic approaches to identifying relevant data.

 DLP inaccuracy can be a killer to an organization's data management.
 False positives can hobble a business efficiency by placing too many barriers to data engagement and transfer.
 Collaboration between parties is impaired, and access to important data limited.
 False negatives leave sensitive data exposed.
 This leads to requiring additional manual monitoring to keep these files from unknowingly being leaked, taking up additional man-hours and ultimately slowing down the necessary movement of data.

 What’s the smart solution?

-Apply active learning to DLP.
-Using patented artificial intelligence models, the GTB data loss prevention programs use an intelligent, learning based approach system to manage sensitive data.
+Apply active learning.
+Using patented artificial intelligence models, the GTB data protection programs use an intelligent, learning based approach system to manage sensitive data.
 Rather than rely on set models, GTB programs regularly analyzes data with ‘intelligent’ algorithms to dynamically identify relevant files.

 This approach yields a twofold advantage, first by virtually eliminating false positives.
-Because GTB's DLP that Works detection proprietary algorithms are based on intelligent mathematics, the algorithms can analyze data instead of trying to fit it into a pre-determined box.
+Because GTB's Data Protection that Works solutions' detection proprietary algorithms are based on intelligent mathematics, the algorithms can analyze data instead of trying to fit it into a pre-determined box.
 This allows sensitive data to be accurately flagged based on an increasing number of meaningful markers, honing in on relevant data only.

 False negatives are also drastically prevented with these methods.
 Based on the indicators learned from already identified files and data streams, GTB can track sensitive content even when elements of a file / data stream are changed.
 An attempted data leak is blocked even after a protected data set is altered from its original form through various functions.